-6.17 An application for 100 dwellings, of which 78 dwellings are chargeable, is submitted within a twotier educational planning area.
-The related schools do not have sufficient capacity to support additional pupils from the new development.
+6.10 An application for 100 dwellings, of which 78 dwellings are chargeable, is submitted within a twotier educational planning area.
+None of the related schools have sufficient capacity to support additional pupils from the new development.
 The secondary school has a sixth form.